Music Facts: Did You Know? Surprising, Wonderful & Brain-Boosting Music Trivia

 Hit song Umbrella could have been a Britney Spears classic, but fate had other plans.
 Co-writer Tricky Stewart penned the song with Briney in mind after their 2003 collab, but Britney’s team let the song slip away and passed on it.

-That’s when Rihanna stepped in, took Umbrella under her wing, and soared to the top of the charts in 17 countries.
+That’s when Rihanna stepped in, took Umbrella under her wing on her Good Girl Gone Bad album, and soared to the top of the charts in 17 countries.
 Britney’s loss was certainly Rihanna’s gain!

 Playing an instrument boosts HGH and reduces aging signs